What information do we collect?

 Your messages, posts, comments, images, advertising, and other material you curate on and upload to the Services; and information that is collected from the Social Networks that you choose to connect to and which is displayed on our Services.

 Content that you may send and receive through Social Networks may contain personal information that Hootsuite does not directly collect or process.
 This may include information such as: names, photos, age, gender, geographic location, opinions, preferences, and phone numbers.

 Logs, usage, and support data:

-Log data, which may include your IP address, the address of the web page you visited before using the Services, your browser type and settings, your device information, the date and time when you used the Services, information about your browser configuration, language preferences, unique identifiers, and
+Log data, which may include your IP address, the address of the web page you visited before using the Services, your browser type and settings, your device information (such as make, model, and OS), the date and time when you used the Services, information about your browser configuration, language preferences, unique identifiers, and cookies.

 Usage data and analytics, which may include the frequency of login, and the different types of activity undertaken by users.

 General Location information, such as IP address and the region in which you are located when you are logging in and using the Services.

 Customer support questions, issues, and general feedback that you choose to provide.